AlexIoannides/notes-and-demos/demos/dvc-pipelines/README.md

 ## Running the Demo

-This demo is contained within a single Jupyter notebook - `dvc_pipelines.ipynb`.
+This demo is contained within a single Jupyter notebook - `demos/dvc-pipelines/dvc_pipelines.ipynb`.
 Make sure you have the necessary Python package requirements installed into a Jupyter kernel for it to run successfully.